Skip to content

 Hi there!

+Welcome to this practical guide to AI for language teachers.
 I'm Morten, a long-time language learner, and the founder of Edumo.
-My native language is Danish, and I learned English and some German in school.
-As an adult, I've spent years trying to learn Bulgarian, my wife's language.
-That struggle is part of what led me to start Edumo and to talk to a lot of language teachers along the way.
+I've spent years trying to learn Bulgarian, my wife's language, and that struggle is part of what led me to start Edumo and talk to a lot of language teachers along the way.

+I've spoken with teachers from primary education to recreational courses, from classroom settings to online 1:1 tutoring.
 One thing that kept coming up was preparation time.
-Time to find materials, time to adjust them, or creating entirely new materials for specific learners and creating lessons plans.
-Teachers that care about this can spend a lot of time on prep.
+Time to find materials, time to adjust them, or creating entirely new materials and creating lessons plans, for classes or specific learners.
+Teachers that care about this can spend a lot of time on preparation.

 Happy reading :)